100% Online

 *Estimated Graduation Date and Average Completion: Estimated graduation date is based on the assumption that you will enroll in time to begin classes on the next upcoming start date, will remain enrolled for each consecutive term, and will maintain satisfactory academic standing in each term to progress toward completion of your program.
 Completion time is based on a full-time schedule.
 Programs will take longer for part-time students to complete.

-Employment and Career Advancement: Purdue Global does not guarantee employment placement or career advancement.
-Actual outcomes vary by geographic area, previous work experience and opportunities for employment.
+Employment and Career Advancement: Purdue Global does not guarantee employment placement, salary level, or career advancement.
+Actual outcomes vary by geographic area, previous work experience, and opportunities for employment.
+Additional certification or licensing may be required to work in certain fields.

 Job Growth: Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Instructional Coordinators, www.bls.gov/ooh/education-training-and-library/instructional-coordinators.htm, and Training and Development Managers, www.bls.gov/ooh/management/training-and-development-managers.htm.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.